Tknapp29/fitness-database/README.md

-# fittness-database
+# fitness-database
 By Tyler Knapp
-Database that stores information about a users workout such as the log, the excerise, trainer and goals
+Database that stores and manages information about users, trainers, fitness goals and exercises
 Database: Creates all the tables
 View: View all tables and data
 Wipe: Wipes all data created in database
+SampleData: Contains sample data for the database